-San Antonio, Texas divorce lawyer J. Michael Clay has successfully represented military service members involved in divorce cases and other family law proceedings in Bexar County, Texas, and in surrounding counties.
-Divorce suits in San Antonio, Texas, or any other place, for that matter, present special challenges and require detailed knowledge of Texas divorce law and federal law on the part of the service member's attorney.
+San Antonio, Texas divorce lawyer J. Michael Clay has successfully represented military service members and military spouses involved in divorce cases and other family law proceedings in Bexar County, Texas, and in surrounding counties.
+Divorce suits and other matters involving military service members, and/or their spouses and/or former spouses, present special challenges and require detailed knowledge of Texas divorce law and federal law on the part of the attorney for a service member and/or military spouse or former spouse.
 J. Michael Clay has the knowledge, skill and experience to represent military service members in divorce and all other types of family law cases.

 The primary issues which often come up in divorces involving military service members are: